joepvd/grep2awk/README.rst

    zstyle ':grep2awk:' awk 'gawk --'

 This sets the command that will be executed.
-The default is ``awk --``, and if you desire to use another awk program, you can do so.
+The default is ``awk``, and if you desire to use another awk program, you can do so.

 .. code:: sh